-- (1) For section 21 of the Act, a person has the necessary expertise to be appointed as a pilot vehicle driver if the person- - (a) holds, and has held for a total of at least 3 years during the 5 years before the day of application, a provisional or open driver licence for a car or an interstate driver licence or a driver licence granted in New Zealand that is of the same kind; and - (b) either-
+(1) For section 21 of the Act, a person has the necessary expertise to be appointed as a pilot vehicle driver if the person-

-- (i) passes a written competency test for pilot vehicle drivers approved and conducted by the chief executive; or - (ii) has completed a pilot vehicle driver training course approved by the chief executive; or - (iii) has other qualifications the chief executive is satisfied are at least equivalent to a qualification mentioned in subparagraph (i) or (ii). - (2) The chief executive may approve a pilot vehicle driver training course or a competency test for this section only if satisfied a person who passes the test or completes the course will have the skills and knowledge to perform the function of an accredited person who is a pilot vehicle driver.
+- (a) holds, and has held for a total of at least 3 years during the 5 years before the day of application, a provisional or open driver licence for a car or an interstate driver licence or a driver licence granted in New Zealand that is of the same kind; and - (b) either- - (i) passes a written competency test for pilot vehicle drivers approved and conducted by the chief executive; or - (ii) has completed a pilot vehicle driver training course approved by the chief executive; or - (iii) has other qualifications the chief executive is satisfied are at least equivalent to a qualification mentioned in subparagraph (i) or (ii). - (2) The chief executive may approve a pilot vehicle driver training course or a competency test for this section only if satisfied a person who passes the test or completes the course will have the skills and knowledge to perform the function of an accredited person who is a pilot vehicle driver.

-20 Offence to drive pilot vehicle
+20 Offence to drive pilot vehicle for oversize light vehicle other than as required under guideline or permit

-A person must not drive a pilot vehicle other than as required under a guideline or permit under the Mass, Dimensions and Loading Regulation, part 6.
+A person must not drive a pilot vehicle for an oversize light vehicle other than as required under a guideline or permit under the Vehicle Standards and Safety Regulation, part 3.